socketsupply/sockets.sh/src/docs/api.md

  character position.
 If msg is an array, offset and length must not be specified.

  > The address argument is a string.
-If the value of the address is a hostname, DNS will be used to resolve the address of the host.
-If the address is not provided or otherwise nullish, '127.0.0.1' (for udp4 sockets) or '::1' (for udp6 sockets) will be used by default.
+If the value of address is a host name, DNS will be used to resolve the address of the host.
+If address is not provided or otherwise nullish, '127.0.0.1' (for udp4 sockets) or '::1' (for udp6 sockets) will be used by default.